Accident Scenario

 King’s fellow pack rider Bernal claims that prior to King causing three single vehicle accidents that took his own life, there was a collision between King and a “Ram 1500 with a camper top” that appears to have occurred well before King’s series of single vehicle accidents.

-In this video that had to be broken into three parts due to this hosting provider’s video size limitation, you can see the pack riders swarming the Ram 1500 with the camper top (green in the legend on the satellite map surrounding the main video screen).
+In this video you can see the pack riders swarming the Ram 1500 with the camper top (green in the legend on the satellite map surrounding the main video screen).
 According to King’s fellow pack rider, the Ram 1500 with the camper top entered Colonial Boulevard from the traffic light at DeLeon.
 Costello’s truck (Pink in the legend) had supposedly come from Sinclair’s house on Dabney Street, off Plantation and Idlewild, more than 4 miles East of DeLeon.

 It is more likely that Bernal was to the right of Ram, and Bernal and King caused Accident 1 (of 5), sandwiching the Ram 1500 with the camper top.
 The only evidence of this first accident comes from King’s fellow pack rider, Bernal, which makes us wonder if that particular accident even occurred.